 Oct 25, 2014 10:04:00 AM

-Whether an MRI or CT scan is more appropriate for your imaging needs depends on several factors.
-Considerations include whether the need for imaging is emergent; the conditions or body parts being examined; your age, size, and ability to calmly remain still in an enclosed space; potential adverse reactions to contrast agents; and cost of the procedure.
+Determining whether an MRI or CT (or CAT) scan is more appropriate for your imaging needs may seem challenging, but there are several factors that can make the decision easier.
+Some of these considerations include whether the need for imaging is emergent; the conditions or body parts being examined; your age, size, and ability to calmly remain still in an enclosed space; potential adverse reactions to contrast agents; and cost of the procedure.
+Below are four factors of an MRI vs CT brain scan to consider regarding the procedure that’s right for you.